-Two people wounded in Israeli mall stabbing
+Israeli soldier killed in mall stabbing attack

 Why Israel ordered yet another evacuation of Gaza’s Khan Younis

-Israel’s national ambulance service said medics were treating two men in their 20s, one in a very serious condition and the other fully conscious.
+There was no immediate claim of responsibility, but the Palestinian Islamic Jihad in a post on Telegram described the attack as a “heroic operation.”

-Video footage from the scene shared on social media, verified by Al Jazeera’s Sanad fact-checking agency, showed people in the mall trying to give medical care to one of the wounded victims, who was wearing a green uniform.
+Israeli authorities arrested members of the suspect’s family, including his mother, brother and sister, according to Israeli media quoting Karmiel Police Chief Yitzhak Abuhatzira.

-Police said the suspect, who was not named, was “neutralised”, and they were investigating the incident as a possible “terror attack”.
+Video shared on social media, verified by Al Jazeera’s Sanad fact-checking agency, showed people in the mall trying to give first aid to a wounded victim who was wearing a green uniform.

 The mall’s entrances were closed by police as they conducted extensive search and combing operations in the area, Israeli radio reported.